"[Quote pending sign-off — Ohme. The shape of it: every account finally got attention, and the book grew because of it.]"

 Case study · Heartwood Farm & Cidery

-It's the kind of expansion that would've meant hiring — without the hire.
+It's the kind of coverage that would've meant hiring — without the hire.

 "[Quote pending sign-off — Heartwood]"